Monday, September 26, 2011

 Some personal projects I made

-Firstly, my contribution to the Open Source Firefox includes:
+My contribution to the Open Source Firefox includes:

 Diary + Photo + Calendar Organizer, 2011 (Design in progress)